wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

     }

 .. note::

-    A maximum of 100 events can be sent per request.
+   You can send a maximum of 100 events per request.

 Conclusion
 ^^^^^^^^^^